letyrodridc/Artificial-Intelligence-Udacity/README.md

 * Dog Breed Recognition: Using Convolutional Neural Networks and transfer learning from pre-trained models.
 Written in Python and using Keras as DL framework.

 * RNN : Detecting stock prices and generating english text from Sherlock Holmes scripts.
 This projects is written in Keras.

+* Amazon Alexa - Voice User Interfaces : Amazon Alexa uses implementation project.

 * Capstone project - Voice User Interfaces : Extraing features from audio and detecting the words using Recurrent Neural Networks in python and Keras.